Structural stability of meandering-hyperbolic group actions: Notation and preliminaries

-\begin{proof} Since the word length of $c_0$ is $\le 1$, the Morse lemma for hyperbolic groups implies that there is a geodesic ray $\id\mu$ ($\mu\in\pa\Ga$) starting at the identity $\id\in\Ga$ such that the Hausdorff distance between the image $c(\N_0)$ and the ray $\id\mu$ in $X$ is bounded above by a uniform constant $D>0$ depending only on $(A,C)$ and $X$.
+\begin{proof} Since the word length of $c_0$ is $\le 1$, the extended Morse lemma for hyperbolic groups in \cite{DK}*{Lemma 11.105} states that there is a geodesic ray $\id\mu$ ($\mu\in\pa\Ga$) starting at the identity $\id\in\Ga$ such that the Hausdorff distance between the image $c(\N_0)$ and the ray $\id\mu$ in $X$ is bounded above by a uniform constant $D>0$ depending only on $(A,C)$ and $X$.

-By the above property, the sequence $(c_i)$ converges to $\mu$ uniformly on compacts in $\ov\Ga-\{\mu'\}$ for some $\mu'\in\pa\Ga$.
-On the other hand, since $\card(S)\ge2$, there is a point $\nu\in S$ distinct from $\mu'$ such that the subsequence $(c_{i_j})$ converges to $\xi$ on $\{\nu\}\subset\pa\Ga$.
+By the above property, the sequence $(c_k)$ converges to $\mu$ uniformly on compacts in $\ov\Ga-\{\mu'\}$ for some $\mu'\in\pa\Ga$.
+On the other hand, since $\card(S)\ge2$, there is a point $\nu\in S$ distinct from $\mu'$ such that the subsequence $(c_{k_j})$ converges to $\xi$ on $\{\nu\}\subset\pa\Ga$.
 Therefore, we must have $\mu=\xi$ and $\id\mu=\id\xi$. \end{proof}

 Furthermore, the action of $\Ga$ on $\pa\Ga$ is a uniform convergence action.
 In particular, if $\Ga$ is non-elementary then this action has finite kernel (the unique maximal finite normal subgroup of $\Ga$), is minimal, and $\pa\Ga$ is a perfect topological space; compare Theorem~\ref{thm:ne-con-act}.
 We refer to \cite{DK}*{Lemma 11.130} for more details.